 CANVAS is used to post announcements, slides, homework assignments, homework solutions, additional handouts, and other important materials.
 You are responsible for regularly checking, downloading, and reading materials posted on the site, as they form an integral part of the class.
-Handouts, homework problems, solutions and other material prepared by the TAs and myself is not for distribution to those outside of the current class.
+Handouts, homework problems, solutions and other material prepared by the TAs and myself are not for distribution to those outside of the current class.
+Sic Vos Non Vobis.